gvanastasov/example-unity-simple-shooter/README.md

 To get started with this project, clone the repository and open it in Unity.

-## Contributing

-Contributions are welcome!
-Please read the contributing guide to get started.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.